MHaringa/insurancerating/docs/articles/refinement-workflow.md

 - `"poly"`: global polynomial controlled by `degree`
 - `"gam"`: thin-plate regression spline fitted with `mgcv`, mainly useful as an unconstrained comparison
-- `"mpi"`: monotone increasing
+- `"increasing"`: monotone increasing
-- `"mpd"`: monotone decreasing
+- `"decreasing"`: monotone decreasing

+Monotonicity concerns the direction of the tariff effect.
+Convexity and concavity concern how its slope changes.
+A convex effect has an increasing slope and may be U-shaped when its direction is not constrained; a concave effect has a decreasing slope and may be inverted U-shaped.
+For an increasing effect, convexity implies acceleration and concavity implies flattening.
+For a decreasing effect, convexity implies flattening and concavity implies a steeper decline.

-Convex, concave and combined monotonicity-curvature constraints are also available as advanced options.
-They should be used only when the assumed shape has an actuarial or economic basis.
+The readable advanced options are `"convex"`, `"concave"`, `"increasing_convex"`, `"increasing_concave"`, `"decreasing_convex"` and `"decreasing_concave"`.
+They should be used only when the assumed curvature has an actuarial or economic basis in addition to any directional assumption.
+The former short codes `"mpi"`, `"mpd"`, `"cx"`, `"cv"`, `"micx"`, `"micv"`, `"mdcx"` and `"mdcv"` remain accepted for compatibility.

 For example: